porameht/image-managment-api/README.md

 - `POST /optimize`: Get an optimized version of an image
 - `POST /autocrop`: Automatically crop an image to specified dimensions
 - `POST /replace-background`: Replace the background of an image with an AI-generated scene
+- `POST /add-watermark-video`: Add a watermark to a video

 For detailed information on request/response formats, refer to the Swagger documentation.